hotta/ansible-alma9/roles/gitlab/README.md

 # Deploying gitlab

-1. Open group_vars/all using any editor to check the value of GITLAB_FQDN (default to "gitlab.example.org").
-If you want to change, create custum config file host_vars/localhost.yml and redefine in it.
+1. Create host_vars/localhost.yml.tmpl by copying localhost.yml.tmpl.
-2. Append an entry of GITLAB_FQDN to your /etc/hosts.
+2. Open host_vars/localhost.yml using any editor to check the value of GITLAB_FQDN (default to "gitlab.example.org").
+You may change "PCA_HOSTNAME" into any value.
+Do not change GITLAB_FQDN directly.
 3. Run "ansible-playbook jobs/gitlab.yml" to deploy gitlab-ee.

 # Before first login

 Gitlab's root password is auto-generated and written in /etc/gitlab/initial_root_password, which is very long one.
-This file exists in 24 hours.
+This file only exists in 24 hours.
 Although, you can reset root password right now by doing following instruction.

 ```